Hooks

 Implement, test, and deploy a custom hook for Lotus markets.

-• Familiarity with Solidity and the Lotus protocol concepts (see Learn → Hooks)
+Prerequisites: Familiarity with Solidity and the Lotus protocol concepts (see Learn → Hooks), understanding of the ILotusHooks interface (see Reference → Hooks), and a development environment with Forge.

 Inherit from BaseLotusHook, which provides default pass-through implementations for all five hook points.
 Override only the methods you need.
 Return the function selector on success; revert to deny the operation.